 - Regenerated Cashmere

-Cashmere is a breathable fibre that improves with age, if cared for properly.
-However, cashmere is roughly 100 times more damaging to the environment than wool.
-The goats tend to have detrimental effects on the land they graze on due to them pulling up the plants from the roots rather than only grazing the tops.
-They also have sharp hoves, which damage the land.
-Therefore, House of Dagmar has chosen to only work with regenerated cashmere made from post-factory waste in Italy.
-The fibres have been manually selected to create a luxury yarn, resulting in both environmental protection and less use of water.
+Cashmere is a breathable fibre that improves with age if cared for properly.
+However, cashmere is roughly 100 times more damaging to the environment than conventional wool.
+Cashmere goats have detrimental effects on the land they graze since they tend to pull the plants they eat from the roots rather than only grazing the tops.
+They also have sharp hooves, which damage the land.
+Therefore, House of Dagmar only works with regenerated cashmere made from post-factory waste in Italy.
+The regenerated cashmere fibres are manually selected to create a luxury yarn, resulting in environmental protection and less water use.

-The pilling occurs because the shorter fibers of the wool find their way to the surface of the fabric when the garment is worn and rubbed against itself or other garments – creating pills.
-We recommend that you make it a habit to remove the pills after washing with a clothing brush or a sweater stone.
-Over time, the pilling will decrease.
+Pilling occurs when shorter wool fibres find their way to the fabric's surface when the garment is worn and rubbed against itself or other clothes.
+We recommend removing the pilling after washing with a clothing brush or a sweater stone.
+The pilling will decrease over time.

 Fold the sweater by putting it flat out on a table, front down, fold in the arms followed by the bottom half so that the bottom hem meets the neck.
 Never hang your cashmere sweaters as they tend to form to the shape of the hanger.
 Make sure the garment is clean and completely dry before putting it back in the wardrobe.
 This will help keep its shape and avoid pests and clothing moths that love luxurious fabrics.